alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 - when you have syncronous calls to other service you are not decoupled from them
 - There is even cascading possible without your knowledge
 - your boundaries are not defined
+- slow services are forced to scale by faster services
+- aditional latency
 {{% /note %}}

 ---